UniFi Stock Alerts: Get Notified When Ubiquiti Gear Comes Back in Stock

 Ubiquiti sells most of its UniFi lineup exclusively through its own store at ui.com.
 There are no Best Buy shelves to check, no Amazon listings to fall back on.
 If it's out of stock on the Ubiquiti store, you're waiting.
 And there's no way to know when it's coming back.

-PageCrawl monitors Ubiquiti product pages and sends you a notification the moment availability changes.
+PageCrawl monitors Ubiquiti product pages and sends you a notification as soon as a check detects that availability changed.
 You pick the products, choose how often to check, and get alerted through Telegram, push notifications, or whatever channel you prefer.

 Quick Setup